Your business may have many individual geniuses, but if they don’t work together as a team, all that genius just goes to waste.

 - Team Feedback & Recognition – Leading your team will require you to ensure the members meet company standards.
 If their performance is not up-to-the-mark, you need to reinforce their goals in a positive manner.
 Positive feedback is perhaps more important than corrective ones because any team would be happy to learn they are performing well and be more motivated to continue in their good efforts.

 - Joint Effort – It is crucial to maintain a balance in the ecosystem of your team members.
 A lot of factors create a winning formula, such as delegating and evenly distributing work, encouraging supportive moves of a team member in order to help another, and giving credit on an individual and team level.
+There are several advantages of delegation of authority.
 Importance of the team’s contributions to business growth should be stressed time and again.
 A team which receives both the good and the bad feedback together tends to feel more unified and make more effort for the others in the team rather than just themselves.

 - Manage Conflicts – Problems between team members are inevitable.
 Their severity depends on various factors, but often, the longer the feuds run, the more bitter they become.
 Bad blood between two members can spill over to the rest of the team, making it a large scale problem too.
 Without being heavy-handed, try to diffuse difficult situations, especially if they stem from purely professional differences.
 Personal issues may not be that easy to handle, but containing the problem and maintaining good team spirit despite all of it should be the main goal.